Staff & Consultants

 Brooke is the Managing Director of The Couch Family Foundation.
 In her position at the Foundation, Brooke is responsible for setting the strategic direction of the Foundation and for advising Trustees on their philanthropic giving.

-Previously, Brooke worked as the Legislative Director for former Massachusetts State Senator Robert O’Leary, where she focused on pre-k-16 education policy.
-Most recently, Brooke worked as the Communications Director for Strategies for Children and the Early Education for All Campaign, an advocacy organization based in Boston, Massachusetts.
-Brooke participates on the board of several nonprofits including Positive Tracks, Hypertherm HOPE Foundation, Generation Serve and the Women's Fund of the Austin Community Foundation.
+Additionally, Brooke consults for the United Way for Greater Austin, providing guidance and leadership on early childhood education policy and advocacy.
+Brooke developed her interest in public policy working as the Legislative Director for former Massachusetts State Senator Robert O’Leary, where she focused on pre-k-16 education policy.
+More recently, Brooke worked as the Communications Director for Strategies for Children and the Early Education for All Campaign, an advocacy organization based in Boston.
+Brooke participates on the board of several nonprofits including Positive Tracks, Hypertherm HOPE Foundation, Generation Serve and Co-Chairs the Grants Committee for the Women's Fund of the Austin Community Foundation.

 Brooke grew up in the Upper Valley region of NH.
 She holds a BA from Colgate University and a MPA from New York University.
 She currently resides in Austin, TX with her husband and two young daughters.